C-atfish/jonarV2/README.md

   - Projects page - DONE
   - Contact page - DONE

-- On page load, laguage is null in dropdown
 - Make the project items in the project page have a theme specific to that project

 - More proffesional colors on the business card